 The levy is calculated based on the number of sales to the number of disposals declared on the request for declaration of leviable values.

-For sales made from 1 July 2013 the levy calculation is based on a tiered levy rate structure as follows:
+The current levy calculations are effective from 1 July 2013 and are based on a tiered levy rate structure as follows:

 To explain further:

-- for products with sales of greater than $1 million but less than $5 million, the first $1 million of sales would be charged at 0.63 per cent and additional sales above this threshold would be charged at 0.35 per cent
+- For products with sales greater than $1 million but less than $5 million, the first $1 million of sales would be charged at 0.63% and additional sales above this threshold would be charged at 0.35%.

-- for products with sales above $5 million, the first $1 million would be charged at 0.63 per cent, a levy rate of 0.35 per cent would apply to the next $4 million and additional sales above $5 million would incur a levy of 0.25 per cent.
+- For products with sales above $5 million, the first $1 million would be charged at 0.63%, a levy rate of 0.35% would apply to the next $4 million and additional sales above $5 million would incur a levy of 0.25%.

 There are no caps or minimum sales thresholds.